 Our Plant Fairs

 All of our fairs are held at beautiful and prestigious gardens across the country, with a wide range of styles.
-For example, we have fairs at ancient and venerable locations such as the Bishop’s Palace, Wells, where there is evidence of a garden before building of the Palace started in around 1206, the baroque gardens at Castle Bromwich Hall, or the fabulous gardens at Llanover House, near Abergavenny, the earliest parts of which date back over 200 years.
-Then there are more recent gardens such as the fabulous Arts and Crafts gardens at High Glanau Manor, Monmouthshire, and at Winterbourne House, in Birmingham.
+For example, we have fairs at ancient and venerable locations such as the Bishop’s Palace, Wells, where there is evidence of a garden before building of the Palace started in around 1206, or the fabulous gardens at Llanover House, near Abergavenny, the earliest parts of which date back over 200 years.
+Then there are more recent gardens such as the fabulous Arts and Crafts gardens at High Glanau Manor, Monmouthshire and at Winterbourne House, in Birmingham.
 Gardens in more unusual settings include the unique woodland gardens at Evenley Wood, near Brackley.
 All of these beautiful gardens provide a wonderful setting for the fairs.
-The gate receipts from the fairs also help to support the upkeep of the gardens, some of which are charitable trusts, and some also benefit important local charities.

-Click on any one of the fairs in the list at the side of the page to find full details of the event and a list of the nurseries and exhibitors attending.
+Click on any one of the fairs in the list at the side of the page (bottom of the page on tablets and smart phones) to find full details of the event and a list of the nurseries and exhibitors attending.

 Visiting our Fairs

 The admission fee for each of our fairs is a combined package and includes access to the fair and gardens.
 In some cases, for practical reasons, the fair itself may be sited just outside the entrance to the gardens.
 Please note that where this is the case we do not offer a separate admission fee for the fair only or garden only.

 Card payments are accepted at all venues; however, card machines can be at the mercy of temperamental mobile phone signals in rural locations, so please bring plenty of cash with you, just in case!